ArinzeGit/Fylo-Dark-Theme-Landing-Page/README.md

 # Fylo dark theme landing page

-This is my solution to the ['Fylo dark theme landing page' challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/fylo-dark-theme-landing-page-5ca5f2d21e82137ec91a50fd).
-Frontend Mentor challenges help me improve my coding skills by building realistic projects.
+A visually appealing landing page inspired by the Fylo Dark Theme design from the ['Fylo dark theme landing page' Frontend Mentor challenge](https://www.frontendmentor.io/challenges/fylo-dark-theme-landing-page-5ca5f2d21e82137ec91a50fd).
+This project demonstrates my ability to implement complex UI designs and interactive features using React and TypeScript, focusing on achieving a polished and responsive layout.

 ## Table of contents